rclancyc/meg/README.md

 # meg
-This repos has code meant to localize regions of brain activity.
+This repo has code meant to localize regions of brain activity.